Persecution of Croats in Serbia during the Yugoslav Wars: Elsewhere in Srem

 to individuals."
 On 23 February 1993, the Commission adopted a resolution expressing its "grave concern" at the "violations of human rights occurring in Sandžak and Vojvodina, particularly acts of physical harassment, abductions, the burning of homes, warrantless searches, confiscation of property and other practices intended to change the ethnic structure in favour of the Serbian population."

 On 29 August 1992, the BBC reported bombings of Croatian homes in the village of Nikinci.
 In Golubinci, twenty cases were recorded where bombs were planted inside Croat houses.
 A 28-year old Croat woman was killed in her home on 7 February 1994.

 The Serbian Humanitarian Law Centre, based in Belgrade, has documented at least 17 instances of killings or disappearances of Croats from Vojvodina from 1991-1995.
 In many instances, entire Croat families were abducted and murdered.
 On the 20 April 1992, the Matijević family, consisting of Ana and Jozo Matijević and their underage son, Franjo, were kidnapped by unknown Serb militiamen from the village of Kukujevci.
 From there, they were taken to Mohovo, then occupied by Croatian Serb forces, where the family was then murdered and buried in the village cemetery.
 In July 1993, another Croat family from Kukujevci, consisting of Nikola and Agica Oksomić and 87-year-old Marija Tomić, Agica's mother, were murdered by two local Serb volunteers fighting for Croatian Serb forces in Croatia.

+Demographic consequences

 According to different sources, between 20,000 and 25,000 Croats left Vojvodina in the 1990s.
 Some sources even place the number at up to 50,000.

-Another 6,000 left Kosovo and 5,000 Serbia Proper, including Belgrade.
+Another 6,000 Croats left Kosovo and 5,000 Serbia Proper, including Belgrade.